iangreenleaf/blog_house/_drafts/how-to-kill-your-grass.md

 ## Sod removal ##

+{% single_image path: assets/images/how-to-kill-your-grass/sod.jpg alt: "A roll of sod and the sod kicker used to cut it" %}

 Find (probably rent) either a manual or powered sod cutter.
 These tools slice through the soil underneath the roots of the grass, and then you can roll the strips of sod up into big cylinders and remove them.
 I did a bit of sod removal and replacement with a manual sod kicker, which I'll write about at some point, but I haven't used this method to clear a large area for replacement planting.